 The following guide to accounting schools in South Carolina will provide you with the information you need to compare schools and make the right choice in selecting an accounting program that is a match for your personal skills, goals, and interests.
 In addition to national schools, South Carolina also has private, public, and state schools offering degrees in accounting.
 Alternatively, you may find that online degree programs in accounting are a suitable and flexible alternative to traditional on-campus programs.

-- There are 36 colleges and universities with accounting degree programs in South Carolina.
+- There are 32 not-for-profit colleges and universities with accounting degree programs in South Carolina.1

 - Annual undergraduate tuition range for accounting programs in South Carolina: $4,874-$36,6562